Reward Learning through Ranking Mean Squared Error: Introduction

 Despite its success, learning from binary preferences can be limiting.
 For one, each binary comparison conveys only a single bit of information, making reward learning sample inefficient in terms of required preference labels.
 As a result, more human time may be required compared to collecting multi-class ratings, increasing the overall feedback burden.
 Moreover, such feedback is inherently relative.
 It indicates which behavior is preferred, but not by how much, nor whether either option is good in an absolute sense.
 For example, if both behaviors under comparison are poor, a human can at best indicate that they are equally preferable, but cannot express that both are low-quality overall.

-Recent work has introduced a new paradigm known as rating-based reinforcement learning (RbRL) \citep{rating_based_RL}, in which humans provide discrete, multi-class ratings rather than binary preferences to guide reward learning.
+Recent work has introduced a new paradigm known as rating-based RL (RbRL) \citep{rating_based_RL}, in which humans provide discrete, multi-class ratings rather than binary preferences to guide reward learning.
 Instead of comparing two behaviors and selecting the preferred one, the human observes a single behavior at a time and assigns it a rating from a fixed scale.
 This shift enables the collection of richer feedback, as ratings can capture both relative and absolute assessments of trajectory quality.
-Moreover, compared to preference-based feedback, user studies have found that participants perceive rating-based feedback as less cognitively demanding, and report feeling more successful when completing tasks using ratings \citep{rating_based_RL}.
+Furthermore, studies have found that humans experience less cognitive effort and greater task success when providing ratings, compared to expressing preferences \citep{rating_based_RL}.

 The advantages of RbRL motivate the development of more efficient algorithms for learning from ratings.
 To this end, we propose a new rating-based RL method: Ranked Return Regression for RL (R4).
-It learns reward functions from trajectories labeled with ordinal ratings using a novel ranking mean squared error (rMSE) loss.
-At each training step, we sample one trajectory per rating class, compute their predicted returns under the reward model, and rank them using a differentiable sorting operator \citep{diffsort} (i.e., soft ranks).
-We then minimize a mean squared error loss between the resulting soft ranks and the teacher's ratings.
+It learns reward functions from trajectories labeled with ordinal ratings using a novel ranking mean squared error loss.
+At each training step, we sample one trajectory per rating class, compute its predicted returns under the reward model, and rank them using a differentiable sorting operator (i.e., soft ranks).
+We then minimize a mean squared error loss between the resulting soft ranks and the human's ratings.
+Our contributions are as follows: \begin{enumerate} \item We propose Ranked Return Regression for RL, a rating-based RL algorithm that leverages a novel ranking mean squared error (rMSE) loss to train reward functions from trajectories labeled with ordinal ratings.